-The firm has a team of nationally recognized and board certified physicians right on staff, including two who are also lawyers.
+The firm has a team of nationally recognized and board-certified physicians right on staff.
 This uniquely positions the firm to thoroughly investigate such potential failure to diagnose cancer lawsuits and to detect negligence on the part of health-care providers.

-About 13.7 million people across the U.S. are living with cancer, with another 1.7 million are expected to learn they have some type of the disease this year, according to American Cancer Society.
+About 13.7 million people across the U.S. are living with cancer and another 1.7 million are expected to learn they have some type of the disease this year, according to the American Cancer Society.